armandyam/armandyam.github.io/_pages/about.md

   - /about.html
 ---

 Hi there, and welcome to my personal website!
-I’m Ajay Mandyam Rangarajan, currently working as R&D Product Manager - CFD Meshing (was previously an R&D Software Engineering Manager) at Dassault Systemes in Darmstadt, Germany.
+I’m Ajay Mandyam Rangarajan, currently working as a Senior Software Engineer in the GPU Meshing team at Ansys/Synopsys in Germany.

+Before joining Ansys/Synopsys, I spent four years at Dassault Systèmes in Darmstadt, Germany, across both software engineering and product management roles, with a focus on simulation software and CFD meshing.

-Before joining Dassault Systemes, I worked at RWTH Aachen University as a postdoctoral researcher with [Prof. Karen Veroy-Grepl](https://www.tue.nl/en/research/researchers/karen-veroy-grepl/).
+Before Dassault Systèmes, I worked at RWTH Aachen University as a postdoctoral researcher with [Prof. Karen Veroy-Grepl](https://www.tue.nl/en/research/researchers/karen-veroy-grepl/).
 My research focused on reduced order modeling and parameter reduction.
 I earned my Ph.D.
 (Dr.-Ing) in Computational Sciences from RWTH Aachen University in 2021, where I focused on anisotropic meshing for higher order methods, particularly in external aerodynamic applications, as a student of [Prof. Georg May](https://www.vki.ac.be/index.php/vkidepartments/ar-department-other-menu-100/263-faculty/faculty-in-ar/768-georg-may).
 My [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 4.

 Outside of my professional life, I have a passion for reading (mostly non-fiction), training for and participating in marathons and triathlons, and exploring new places.
 You can find more about my adventures [here](https://armandyam.github.io/others/).
 Additionally, I enjoy automating various tasks and have a collection of interesting scripts and hacks.
 You can check out some of these projects in my [portfolio](https://armandyam.github.io/portfolio/).